LabSpeleman/dried-protocols/docs/index.rst

 1. Upon receiving data files, check integrity of all files.
 2. Collect metadata for all samples related to data files.
 3. Do a quality run on the data.
-4. If quality satisfying, upload all raw data to ArrayExpress.
+4. If quality satisfying, upload all raw data to `ArrayExpress<https://www.ebi.ac.uk/fg/annotare/login/>`_.
 An additional copy of the data can be kept within the HPC Speleman VO's data directory during the project's lifespan up to publication.
 After publication data on ArrayExpress should become